 Each year in the spring we hold a full day's conference on a local history topic, with presentations from both amateur and professional historians, and displays by local history societies and institutions.

-The 2017 Local History Study Day was held on Saturday 22 April at the Frenchay campus of the University of the West of England.
-The topic was The Streets where We Live.
+The 2018 Local History Study Day was held on Saturday 21 April at the Frenchay campus of the University of the West of England.
+The topic was Religion and Community, Conflict and Change.
+You can download the texts of the papers given by the six speakers here.

 An increasing number of members take the e-